 Computing questions?
 Connect with the Arts Computing Office Help Desk on our live chat!
 Available Monday to Friday, 9:30AM - 4:30PM, with some exceptions.

-Commencing in 2006, the Faculty of Arts adopted a four-year rollover program for faculty members' computers.
+Commencing in 2019, the Faculty of Arts adopted a five-year rollover program for faculty members' computers.
 Every five years each professor's old computer can be returned to the Arts Computing Office and replaced with a new one.
 The provided systems are mid-range standardized models: currently there is a choice between a Dell Windows system and an Apple Macintosh system.
 From 2006 through 2009 the program was limited to desktop computers.
 Since 2010 the program includes both desktop and laptop models.
 Starting in 2014 the program includes a limited number of high end models through supplementary funding from the faculty member.

 Models using either the Windows or Macintosh operating systems can be selected through this program.
 All the offered models are powerful enough that, out of the box, they should be entirely adequate for all the day-to-day computing activities normally carried out by practically all Arts faculty members.
 In other words, in a very approximate sense it is assumed that these computers will be used for activities that include the usual 40% research, 40% teaching, and 20% service components.